-HiQ Labs, an analytics company, can predict how likely you are to quit your job by looking at your LinkedIn profile?
+HiQ Labs, an analytics company, can predict how likely you are to quit your job by looking at your public LinkedIn profile.
 If you look like a flight risk, then your boss has to think harder about your next salary review.

 Insight About Who Is Going to Quit Their Job